Cello Akademie Rutesheim Anmeldung

 Denis Severin

-Denis Severin teaches as a professor at the music academies in Geneva-Neuchâtel and in Bern.
+Denis Severin teaches as a professor at the conservatories in Geneva-Neuchâtel and Bern.

-Nominations at the Grammy Awards (2007) and the International Classical Music Awards (ICMA, 2018) as well as the ECHO KLASSIK Prize 2015 are evidence of artistic excellence of international standing.
-His CDs appear on NAXOS, SONY, Panclassics, Solo Musica and MDG.
+His nominations for the Grammy Awards (2007) and the International Classical Music Awards (ICMA, 2018), as well as the ECHO KLASSIK Prize in 2015, underscore his artistic excellence on an international level.
+His CDs are released by NAXOS, SONY, Panclassics, Solo Musica and MDG.

-Severin leads concert series in Germany, Switzerland and the Ukraine.
-He received his education first at the Moscow Tchaikovsky Conservatory, then at the music academies in Geneva and Basel as well as in Paris and finally at the Schola Cantorum Basiliensis.
+He received his training first at the P. I. Tchaikovsky Conservatory in Moscow, then at the conservatories in Geneva and Basel, as well as in Paris, and finally at the Schola Cantorum Basiliensis

 Website: www.denisseverin.com